 All these elements working together flawlessly requires a signalling protocol, called Session Initiation Protocol (SIP).
-SIP initiates and terminates a communication session, which could be a video conference between a team, or a voice call between two people.
+Session Initiation Protocol initiates and terminates a communication session, which could be a video conference between a team, or a call between two people.
 It does this by sending messages in the form of data packets between two or more IP endpoints, or SIP addresses.

 SIP identifies the presence of the other parties, establishes the connection, and closes it when the session is finished, but has no control over what happens during the connection.

 While this is a powerful and integral part of real-time communications, there are challenges including the implementation between various vendors, and security issues involved when moving data across the internet, and this is where Session Border Controllers (SBCs) come in.

 Table of Contents

 What is a session border controller used for?